Price

 Enjoy some free time this morning in Plovdiv before departing Bulgaria on a long bus ride to İstanbul.
 Approximate travel time: 7 hrs by local bus Accommodation: Hotel Centrum Istanbul (or similar) Meals included: Breakfast

-Begin the day in İstanbul with a 3–4 hour walking tour of the old city, including a visit to the historic Hippodrome, the magnificent Hagia Sophia, and the Blue Mosque.
+Begin the day in İstanbul with a 3–4 hour walking tour of the old city, walking past the historic Hippodrome, the magnificent Hagia Sophia, and the Blue Mosque.
 The Hagia Sophia is one of the great churches of the Byzantine Empire; it was converted into a mosque after the Ottoman conquest.
 Be awed by the Blue Mosque's symmetry and internal tile work, and take the chance to learn more about Islamic ceremonies, as it is a working mosque.
-We highly recommend that you go inside these sights, which may require extending your stay in İstanbul by a day or two after the tour ends. İstanbul is a safe, tourist-friendly city.
+While admission to the sites is not included, we highly recommend that you go inside, which may require extending your stay in İstanbul by a day or two after the program ends. İstanbul is a safe, tourist-friendly city.
 In the evening, there are plenty of cool little bars and restaurants to celebrate the end of an amazing journey over a raki or two.
 Accommodation: Hotel Centrum Istanbul (or similar) * For the actual hotel your specific departure will be using, please check your voucher.
 Meals included: Breakfast

 There are no planned activities today, so you may depart İstanbul at any time.
 The main international airport is Istanbul Airport (IST), but many airlines also use Sabiha Gökçen International Airport (SAW).
 If you wish to extend your stay in İstanbul, consider booking post-tour accommodation with us.
 Please note that check-out time from the hotel is usually mid-morning, but luggage storage services are available at the reception desk.
 Want more adventure?
 Book two or more GEEO programs in the same school year and receive a discount!
 GEEO will give you 10% off the lesser-value program(s) (up to three programs per year).
 If you would like to extend your time abroad but don't see another GEEO program that interests you, let us know.
 We can help you find a trip from our partner tour's much larger catalog.
 Their tours are open to the general public and not designed specifically for educators, but we can still offer you and your travel companions a discounted educator price on any of their tours, and you would still receive GEEO's fast and attentive customer service.
 Meals included: Breakfast